 Rep Fitness PR1000

-Considering both racks are quite similar, rather than go through a whole review of the PR1000, it makes more sence to write a quick summary and comparison.
+Considering both racks are quite similar, rather than go through a full review of the PR1000, it makes more sense to write a quick summary and comparison.

-- For an extra 30 odd $’s you get the 2″ hole spacing, this is fantastic to see on a rack at this price, as we mentioned earlier spacing is very important for reach and range of motion, so typically we want to see more holes that are closer together..big thumbs up here!
+- Firstly and most importantly, you get the 2″ hole spacing; this is fantastic to see on a rack at this price.
+As we mentioned earlier, spacing is crucial for reach and range of motion, so typically, we want to see more holes that are closer together..big thumbs up here!

 - Base weight storage bars are included with the PR1000, chuck a couple of plates on each one, same weight each side, and this will help stabilize the rack, especially for dips.